gaganmathur-spec/Diabetes-Prediction-System/README.md

-🩸 Diabetes Prediction System
+🩺 Diabetes Prediction System

-🧠 Diabetes Prediction System is a Machine Learning application that predicts the likelihood of diabetes based on various health-related parameters.
+A Machine Learning application that predicts the likelihood of diabetes based on various health-related parameters using a Random Forest Classifier.

-🌳 The system uses a Random Forest Classifier to analyze patient data and generate diabetes risk predictions.

 🎯 Objective

-Build an interactive Machine Learning system that analyzes health data and helps identify potential diabetes cases.
+Analyze health-related data to identify potential diabetes cases and provide real-time risk predictions.

 ✨ Features